 The University of Iowa offers PSEO credits for high school students.
 Post Secondary Enrollment Options Act: A qualified student may enroll in an approved post secondary institution course with tuition/book fees up to \$250.00 paid for by the West Branch School District.
-Only courses that are not offered at the high school are available for this option.
+Only courses that are not offered at the high school or Kirkwood's concurrent enrollment are available for this option.
 All requests for PSEO are to go through the counselor.
-Students must be determined eligible by the Senior Plus Program in order to be admitted into these courses (qualifying Iowa Assessment scores plus qualifying ACCUPLACER or ACT test scores - see accompanying chart).
-Students not meeting lowa Assessment criteria may be evaluated according to our district-approved alternative measure of proficiency; however, students must meet that college/universities required ACCUPLACER or ACT scores for enrollment.
-Enrolled students must take the course for college credit, and the grade will appear on the student's college transcript and be included in the college GPA.
+Students must be determined eligible by the Senior Plus Program in order to be admitted into these courses (qualifying lowa Assessment ISASP scores plus qualifying ACCUPLACER or ACT test scores or other placement test - see accompanying chart).
+Students not meeting lowar Assessment criteria may be evaluated according to our district-approved alternative measure of proficiency; however, students must meet that college/university's required ACCUPLACER or ACT scores for enrollment.
+Enrolled students must take the course for college credit, and the grade will appear on the student's high school credit and college transcript and be included in the college GPA.
 Students must take the course for high school credit, but they may choose to include it in their GPA or count as a Pass/Fail course.
 Students must communicate intent to the counselor to participate in PSEO courses by April 1 for fall or summer courses and by December 1 for spring courses.
 Please visit the information below to apply and look at different class options

 - Enroll at

-- https://apply.admissions.uiowa.edu/admissions/login.page 0
+- https://apply.admissions.uiowa.edu/admissions/login.page

 - Requirements

-- 3.5 GPA
+- o 3.5 GPA

-- Junior, Senior, or TAG student
+- o Junior, Senior, or TAG student